 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the shear diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.
-In the Watts neighborhood, 48.3% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 29.0% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (11.5%), and 10.9% in executive, management, and professional occupations.The Neighbors: Ethnicity / Ancestry
+In the Watts neighborhood, 51.5% of the working population is employed in manufacturing and laborer occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 29.4% of the residents employed.
+Other residents here are employed in executive, management, and professional occupations (9.8%), and 8.7% in clerical, assistant, and tech support occupations.The Neighbors: Ethnicity / Ancestry

-Culture is the shared learned behavior of peoples.
-Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
-It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.
+Culture is shared learned behavior.
+We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior - comes from our ancestors.
+That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
+Even different neighborhoods in the same city can have drastically different cultures.
 In the Watts neighborhood in Los Angeles, CA, residents most commonly identify their ethnicity or ancestry as Mexican (54.5%).
-There are also a number of people of Sub-Saharan African ancestry (1.5%) , and residents who report African roots (1.5%) .
-In addition, 38.4% of the residents of this neighborhood were born in another country.The Neighbors: Languages
+There are also a number of people of Sub-Saharan African ancestry (1.6%) , and residents who report African roots (1.6%) .
+In addition, 38.5% of the residents of this neighborhood were born in another country.The Neighbors: Languages

-The most common language spoken in the Watts neighborhood is Spanish, spoken by 64.5% of households.
-Some people also speak English (34.4%).Getting to Work
+The most common language spoken in the Watts neighborhood is Spanish, spoken by 67.9% of households.
+Some people also speak English (31.1%).Getting to Work

 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
 The greatest number of commuters in Watts neighborhood spend between 15 and 30 minutes commuting one-way to work (37.2% of working residents), which is shorter than the time spent commuting to work for most Americans.